-Only meaningful for static-stub zones.
-This is a list of domain names of nameservers that act as authoritative servers of the static-stub zone.
-These names will be resolved to IP addresses when named needs to send queries to these servers.
-To make this supplemental resolution successful, these names must not be a subdomain of the origin name of static-stub zone.
-That is, when "example.net" is the origin of a static-stub zone, "ns.example" and "master.example.com" can be specified in the server-names option, but "ns.example.net" cannot, and will be rejected by the configuration parser.
+This option is only meaningful for static-stub zones.
+This is a list of domain names of name servers that act as authoritative servers of the static-stub zone.
+These names are resolved to IP addresses when named needs to send queries to these servers.
+For this supplemental resolution to be successful, these names must not be a subdomain of the origin name of the static-stub zone.
+That is, when "example.net" is the origin of a static-stub zone, "ns.example" and "master.example.com" can be specified in the server-names option, but "ns.example.net" is rejected by the configuration parser.

-A non empty list for this option will internally configure the apex NS RR with the specified names.
-For example, if "example.com" is configured as a static-stub zone with "ns1.example.net" and "ns2.example.net" in a server-names option, the following RRs will be internally configured.
+A non-empty list for this option internally configures the apex NS RR with the specified names.
+For example, if "example.com" is configured as a static-stub zone with "ns1.example.net" and "ns2.example.net" in a server-names option, the following RRs are internally configured: